West Berkshire

-West Berkshire is a local government district in Berkshire, England, administered from Newbury by West Berkshire Council.
+West Berkshire is a unitary authority area in the ceremonial county of Berkshire, England.
+It is administered from Newbury by West Berkshire Council.

 History

 The district of Newbury was formed on 1 April 1974, as a merger of the borough of Newbury, Bradfield Rural District, Hungerford Rural District and Newbury Rural District, along with part of Wantage Rural District.

 Until 1 April 1998, Newbury District Council and Berkshire County council were responsible for the region at local government level.
 On 1 April 1998, Berkshire County Council was abolished and Newbury District Council changed its name to West Berkshire Council and took on the former County Council's responsibilities within its area.

 Geography

 West Berkshire is semi-rural in character, with most of the population living in the wooded Kennet valley.

+Natural England divides England into distinct National Character Areas based on landscape, biodiversity and cultural attributes.
+The northern part of West Berkshire falls within the Berkshire Downs (the Berkshire and Marlborough Downs NCA 116), while most of the southern part is classfied as part of the Thames Basin Heaths (NCA 129).
+There are also relatively small areas of the Hampshire Downs (NCA 130), the Chiltern Hills (though none of the Chilterns National Landscape; NCA 110) and the Thames Valley (NCA 115).
+Around three-quarters of the land is designated North Wessex Downs National Landscape (or Area of Outstanding Natural Beauty).

 Apart from Newbury, the other main centres in the district include Thatcham, Hungerford, Pangbourne and Lambourn.
 Larger villages include Burghfield, Mortimer and Hermitage.
-30% of the population resides in the East of the district, these towns and villages including Tilehurst, Theale, Purley-on-Thames and Calcot which form part of the Reading/Wokingham Urban Area.
+30% of the population resides in the east of the district, these towns and villages including Tilehurst, Theale, Purley-on-Thames and Calcot which form part of the Reading/Wokingham Urban Area.
 West Berkshire borders Hampshire to the south, Wiltshire to the west, Oxfordshire to the north and both the Reading and Wokingham authorities to the east.
-Around three-quarters of the land is designated North Wessex Downs Area of Outstanding Natural Beauty, ranging from the Berkshire Downs to the Thames Valley.

 The highest point in southeast/south-central England is located in West Berkshire at Walbury Hill with a summit height of 297 m (974 ft) 2 km to the south of the village of Inkpen, though the hill is not particularly prominent.

 West Berkshire has a number of water courses running through the area.
 In addition to the River Thames, there are the Rivers Lambourn, Kennet, Pang, Bourne and the Kennet and Avon Canal and a number of tributaries that feed these rivers.
 Properties within flood plains may be at risk of flooding from rising river waters or from water coming up through the ground in some periods of heavy and/or prolonged periods of rain.
 Purley and Pangbourne are particularly at risk.